21 iPhone App Success Stories

-Mukul Verma (from Kitchener, Ontario, Canada) started Mokool Apps over 2 years ago.
+Mukul Verma (from Kitchener, Ontario, Canada) started Mokool Apps about 3 years ago.

 Hello my name is Mukul Verma and I run Mokool Apps and we have expanded to create apps for the Shopify App Store.
 We released our first Shopify app on May 1, 2020, which was Translate Pro.

 We are currently making $150 a month and our focus right now is on building the fundamentals for a huge business.
 In the first month Translate Pro was live we made many changes.
 These included adding a support software system, changing the onboarding from showing our simple features that solve problems, added analytics software, and much more which was not planned on launch.
 This all came from listening to our customers and following the data for Translate Pro.

 Phil Scarfi (from New York, USA) started Pioneer Mobile Applications over 6 years ago.

 Hello!
 My name is Phil Scarfi and I’m the founder of Pioneer Mobile Applications.

 Pioneer works with a wide variety of clients ranging from startups ($10k-$50k budgets) to larger enterprise organizations ($100k+ budgets).
 Over the past year and a half, Pioneer has nearly tripled the amount of clients and inbound leads we have gotten, we’ll discuss how we did that a little later!

 18. Qolty ($1.2M/year)

 Shuhan He (from California, USA) started Qolty almost 6 years ago.